peterwake/po_and_xliff_consolidator/README.md

  * create a web app branch, say `translations-2017-01-16`
  * run `rake gettext:find`
  * this will create files called `myapp.po` in folders `/de` `/it` etc in `/config/locales`
- * copy files in myapp-web folder `/config/locales` into `/web-app/need-translating/locales`
+ * copy files in myapp-web folder `/config/locales` into your new myapp-i18n repository `/web-app/need-translating/locales`
  * you can just dump everything in there, including .edit.po and .timestamp files, although these aren't used.

 ### iPad App Export